2008 Georgia Imperial Sugar refinery explosion: Explosion and emergency response

 A church close to the refinery was used as a point for families seeking information on relatives employed at the facility.
-So many people turned up that police requested that each family send only one representative.
+So many people came that police requested that each family send only one representative.
 At the close of the day of the explosion, six people were missing, with no confirmed deaths.
-Overnight, several deep-seated fires were uncovered and firefighting continued the next day.
+Overnight, several deep-seated fires were uncovered, and firefighting continued the next day.

 Most of the three-mile (5 km) stretch of river that had previously been closed was reopened without restriction, although a patrol remained in place to enforce a safety zone.
 The river restrictions delayed one outgoing vessel and two incoming ones.
 There was also a minor oil spill originating from equipment at the refinery's unoccupied and rarely used dock.

 The explosion seriously weakened the structure of the refinery, leaving it highly unstable.
 There was also extensive smoke damage.
-The packaging area was totally destroyed and in all, while twelve percent of the refinery was demolished by the explosion.
+The packaging area was totally destroyed; twelve percent of the refinery was demolished by the explosion.
 Removal of debris began the day after the accident, with assistance from structural engineers.
 The six missing persons were all found dead that day, three of them in tunnels running beneath the facility.
 The final death toll was thirteen.
 It was the first major shutdown of a U.S. sugar refinery since American Sugar Refining Inc.'s Domino Sugar shut down its plant in Chalmette, Louisiana, in the aftermath of Hurricane Katrina.

-By February 14, 2008, the worst of the fire had been extinguished.
+After seven days, on February 14, 2008, the worst of the fire had been extinguished.
 The 100 ft sugar storage silos remained alight despite attempts to put the fire out by dousing them with thousands of gallons of water from a helicopter.
 Specialist crews and equipment were called in to complete work tackling the smoldering, molten sugar in the silos.
 At this time, seven bodies had been recovered, and an eighth person had died in the hospital.